ciCciC/Aphasia-portfolio/README.md

 | F1 score  [0]  | 0.55   | 0.63  |   0.62  |
 | F1 score  [1]  | 0.57   | 0.60  |   0.50  |

-<p>Uit de score tabel kunnen we zien dat het model MLP het beste resultaten heeft.
-Hij scoort het hoogst in de validation accuracy, Precision class 1 en een na beste op recall class 1.
-Dit betekent dat ik verder ga met MLP naar de etappe Diagnosis.</p>
+<p>From the score table we can see that the model MLP has the best results.
+He scores highest in validation accuracy, Precision class 1 and second best on recall class 1.
+This means that we proceed with MLP to the Diagnosis stage.</p>

 <br />
 <h2>Diagnostics of the learning process</h2>